ArcticMicrobialEcology/puukkosuo-soil-microbes2021/README.md

 This repository contains the analysis scripts for the workflow used to process, analyze, and visualize the data in this study.

+The repository contain scripts for the read-based, contig-based and MAG (metagenome assembled genomes) - based analysis performed for the manuscript.

+## Repository structure

+- `scripts/`
+  Scripts for the main analysis workflows listed in the order they are run for the manuscript:

+  - 1) read-based
+  - 2) contig-based
+  - 3) MAG-based

+- `databases/`
+  Custom added databases and related metadata used by the workflow.
+  - `metmarkdb/`
+    Metabolic marker gene database.

+- `metadata/`
+  Study design and vegetation metadata, selected interesting core KEGG metabolic modules of interest, and environmental metadata required to run the analyses.

+- `images/`
+  Images used in documentation (e.g., figures or photos shown in the README).

 **Status:** Repository under active development.
 Analysis scripts are being updated and cleaned for publication.
 The repository will be expanded with more scripts and documentation as this work progresses.